metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_monitoring_schedule_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) MonitoringScheduleSpec defines the desired state of MonitoringSchedule.
-A schedule for a model monitoring job.
-For information about model monitor, see Amazon SageMaker Model Monitor (https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html). (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) MonitoringScheduleSpec defines the desired state of MonitoringSchedule.A schedule for a model monitoring job.
+For information about model monitor,see Amazon SageMaker Model Monitor (https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html). (see [below for nested schema](#nestedatt--spec))

 ### Read-Only